pegi3s/dockerfiles/utilities/MANUAL.md

 GTCA
 ```

-## `rmlastline`
+## `pipe_delimited_extractor`

-The `rmlastline` script removes the last line of one or more files.
-Note that this command modifies the files passed as parameters.
+The `pipe_delimited_extractor` script extracts sequences from FASTA files, according to the information in a given field, separated by pipes.

-You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/utilities rmlastline /data/file1.txt /data/file2.txt`
+You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/utilities pipe_delimited_extractor /data/input.fasta /data/output_folder <field_position>`

 In this command, you should replace:
 - `/your/data/dir` to point to the directory that contains the input file you want to process.
-- `/data/file*.txt` to the actual names of your input files.
+- `/data/input.fasta` to the actual name of your input FASTA file.
+- `/data/output_folder` to the actual name of your output folder.
+- `<field_position>` to the integer according to the field position you want to analyze.

+This command will process the input FASTA and write the output inside the folder `/data/output_folder`.

 ## `pisa_xml_extract`